Last updated on April 1st, 2021 at 03:05 pm

-Water energy or Hydroenergy is one of the potential energy sources that can form part of the solution in reducing the dependence on fossil fuels in the generation of electricity.
+Water energy (hydroenergy) is one of the potential energy sources that can be part of the solution in reducing the dependence on fossil fuels in the generation of electricity.

-It is also considered a renewable source of energy due to its sheer volume and availability.
-There are various methods in which water energy can be harnessed for generating electricity.
+It is a renewable source of energy together with solar and wind energy.
+There are different methods in which water energy can be harnessed for generating electricity.

-In this section I have summarised the ways to harness it, advantages, the uses and the disadvantages that come with this source of energy.
+In this article, I have summarised the ways to harness it, advantages and disadvantages that come with this source of energy.

 Ways to Harness Water Energy

-Water energy comes in 3 main forms1; tidal energy, wave energy and water energy itself.
+Water energy comes in 3 main forms; tidal energy, wave energy and water energy itself.
 The methods and technology to harness them are listed below.